indoor dog games

 Day 6

-Repeat the calmest game.
+Repeat the calmest game instead of adding speed.

 Day 7

-Choose one indoor game to keep daily.
+Choose one inside game to keep as your rainy-day default.

 Free resource